DeadWisdom/flask-static-tutorial/README.md

 exactly what your browser gets when it goes to 'http://127.0.0.1:5000/' when our flask process is running.

-Frozen-Flask is actually really simple.
-It just runs your app, goes to your root, copies the Markup, and saves it to a corresponding file.
+Frozen-Flask is really simple.
+It just runs your app, gets every root endpoint (ones without a path variable), copies the Markup, and saves it to a corresponding file.
 To find other pages, it tracks every response from `url_for()` and adds them to its queue.

-To find other pages that are outside of your root tree, [read more about how it finds urls here](https://pythonhosted.org/Frozen-Flask/#finding-urls).
+To find pages that are outside of your root tree, [read more about how it finds urls here](https://pythonhosted.org/Frozen-Flask/#finding-urls).

 We are really close.
 Now we just need, you know content.

 ## Goal 4: Add Pages / Content with Markdown

-Now you need to look into your cold, frozen heart to see what kind of website you want to make.
+It is time.
+Time for you to look into your cold, frozen heart to see what kind of website you want to make.
 For me, it's simple: A site for a pet detective agency.
 But you do you.

 One of the things 11ty, Jekyll and basically every ~~blog creation framework~~ static site generator does is easily let you create pages with markdown.
-So we're going to do the same.
+We're going to do the same.

 This is where Flask-FlatPages comes in.
 It lets us create pages in any format we want, process them, and then deliver them as HTML.